 PIVOT!
 PIVOT!
 What the PR and Marketing Industry learned from COVID

-It goes without saying that every business, every industry, heck, even our own existence has been impacted somehow during these past 18 months by Covid – PR and Marketing included.
-Due to COVID, the only thing consistent (and ironic) seems to be “change” — for the Public Relations and Marketing industry to be recognizing, anticipating and adapting to the constantly revolving business world this pandemic has nurtured.
+It goes without saying that every business, every industry, heck, even our own existence has been impacted somehow during these couple of years due to COVID; PR and Marketing are no exception.
+The only thing consistent (and ironic) seems to be “change” — recognizing, anticipating and adapting to the constantly revolving business world this pandemic has nurtured.

-What seemed to come out at the forefront of this all, was compassion.
+What came out in the forefront of this all was compassion.
 Consumers wanted to feel that they were being empathized with.
 They didn’t want to be sold to anymore.
-Consumers were looking for authentic brands who related to them during this difficult time.
-They didn’t want to feel taken advantage of.
-Influencers wield more influence than ever before, but audiences are more saavy where paid integrations are concerned.
-Now the product is going to take a backseat to the entertainment value.
-As consumers, cultural and social impacts help to mold our beliefs and opinions.
-This influences where our money is being spent.
+They were looking for authentic brands who related to them during this difficult time, not trying to take advantage of them.
+Influencers are wielding more influence than ever before, but audiences are more saavy where paid integrations are concerned.
+The product is now taking a backseat to the entertainment value.
+As consumers, cultural and social impacts help to mold our beliefs and opinions, influencing where our money is being spent.

 Some personal PR and Marketing Industry Observations: